jenbyte/Vending-Machine-Test/README.md

 [Jest](https://jestjs.io/) for testing

-### Installation
+## Installation

-To get started, you must clone or download this repository to your machine.
+To get started, you must first clone or download this repository to your machine.

 ```In terminal
 cd vending-machine/